Best 3D Printers Under $500 (2026)

 If user needs enclosed printer for ABS/ASA/nylon

-→ QIDI Q1 Pro (~$299) for best value with heated chamber, Elegoo Centauri Carbon (~$285) for best price on an enclosed CoreXY, or Bambu Lab P1S (~$399) for best ecosystem and optional multi-color.
-For actively heated chamber (PC, PA, PAHT-CF), QIDI Q1 Pro is the only option under $500 and now costs just $299. [src1, src2, src5, src6]
+→ Elegoo Centauri Carbon (~$360) for best price on an enclosed CoreXY, Bambu Lab P1S (~$399) for best ecosystem and optional multi-color, or QIDI Q1 Pro (~$469) for an actively heated chamber.
+For demanding materials that need active chamber heating (PC, PA, PAHT-CF), the QIDI Q1 Pro is still the only sub-$500 option — its Q1-Q2 sale to $299 has ended, but the engineering-materials niche is uncontested even at the higher price. [src1, src2, src5, src6]

 If user wants multi-color printing under $450